 Welcome to our Pupil Premium Page.

-Here you will find information and policies that support our provision for our Pupil Premium children.Our next Pupil Premium Review will take place in January 2018.
+Here you will find information and policies that support our provision for our Pupil Premium children.Our Pupil Premium Review took place in February 2018.

 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.